 These two elements will help you build an effective and efficient stroke all of which adds up to you becoming a better paddler.
 Generally speaking, you want to keep your knees slightly bent, with your feet apart.
 This gives you a strong base with which to maintain your balance.
 Lean a bit forward as you start to paddle, as this helps you to absorb the momentum during the SUP tour.

-If you’re really unsure about your SUP skills, there’s always the option to take a lesson before you get started.
+If you’re unsure about your SUP skills, there’s always the option to take a lesson before you get started.
 Do a quick Google search for lessons in your area, or head to the SUP rental shop and ask about lessons.
 Typically, lessons are either offered as a private lesson or a group lesson.
 Private lessons are more personal but also tend to be more expensive.
 We recommend a group lesson if you want to take a lesson at all.

 But as we said, most people can pick up and go!
-A lesson is only necessary if you are really unsure of your skills.
+A lesson is only necessary if you are unsure of your skills.

-Final Thoughts on the Difficulty of SUP
+Final Thoughts On The Difficulty Of SUP

 Share This Story!